Constraint on the progenitor of binary black hole merger using Population III star formation channel: Introduction

-The BBH formation scenarios must be consistent with observational results.
-The merger rate of BBHs and the distribution of parameters of BBHs inferred from the observation are key elements to constrain the BBH formation scenarios.
-LVK found the overdensities in the mass distribution near $\sim10\Mo$ and $\sim 35\Mo$, the correlation in the mass-ratio and the spin, and the redshift evolution of the merger rate density \cite{GWTC-3:pop}.
-Those properties are needed to be explained by the formation scenario.
+The \ac{BBH} formation channels must be consistent with observational results.
+The merger rate of \ac{BBH}s, and the distribution of parameters of \ac{BBH}s inferred from the observation, are key elements to constrain the \ac{BBH} formation channels.
+LVK found the overdensities in the mass distribution near $\sim 10\Mo$ and $\sim 35\Mo$, \refine{the population-level anti-correlation between mass ratio and effective spin parameter which was pointed out first in \cite{qXeffCorrelation}}, and the redshift evolution of the merger rate density. \refine{Those properties need to be explained by formation channels.}

-There are several attempts to constrain the formation scenarios with the hierarchical Bayesian inference \cite{HBcite}.
-As the number of observed BBH events increases, the importance of such works is increasing.
-For example, A work mixed five state-of-the-art BBH formation pathways and concluded that multiple formation pathways and proper physical prescriptions are needed to explain the GW catalog \cite{Zevin2021}.
-In \cite{Franciolini2022}, the PBH scenario is explored with a focus on the correlation in the mass-ratio parameter
+Identifying the formation channels of the \ac{GW} sources is one of the central goals of \ac{GW} astronomy.
+A number of studies have attempted to constrain these channels using the growing \ac{GW} catalogue.
+On the theoretically-driven approach, population-synthesis models and/or dynamical formation scenarios have been compared against the observed distributions of source parameters.
+For instance, Ref. \cite{Zevin2021} combined five state-of-the-art \ac{BBH} formation pathways and concluded that multiple formation pathways and proper physical prescriptions are needed to interpret the catalogue.
+In Ref. \cite{Franciolini2022}, the PBH channel is explored with a focus on the correlation in the mass-ratio parameter